MCCTeam/MCCTeam.github.io/docs/guide/usage.md

 ```

 -   This will automatically send `/mycommand` to the server and close.
--   To send several commands and/or stay connected, use the ScriptScheduler bot instead.
+-   To send several commands and/or stay connected, use the 1ScriptScheduler1 bot instead.

 ```bash
 MinecraftClient.exe <myconfig.ini>